Sometimes, you can use words to change the situation

 You know, it always annoys me when people assert that teaching self-defense or martial arts is somehow equal to promoting violent behavior.
+It’s always recommended to avoid fighting if you can.
+That said, this is how you handle a conflict!

 However, oftentimes it’s people with in-depth knowledge of combat and substantial fighting experience who are more considerate, calm and rational than others.